Skip to content

 Boy on mountain bike jumping from wooden ramp.

-Utah’s only year round bike park located a few miles south of Snow Canyon.
-Catch some air on the dirt jump zone.
+Snake Hollow Bike Park is Utah’s only year-round bike park.
+Catch some air on the dirt jump zone just a few miles south of Snow Canyon.
 Feel the rush of blazing along the pump track and skills loop.
 And test your skills on the gravity jump trails.
-It’s 80 acres of biking paradise, designed for everyone from beginners to experts.
+It’s 80 acres of biking paradise, designed for all skill levels.
 There’s no entry fee but it is a BYOB park, so don’t forget your ride or rent one.

 Chuckwalla Trail Head

-Gain quick access to a fun network of multi use trails for hiking and mountain biking along with classic, red rock, sport climbing less than 10 minutes from Snow Canyon.
+Gain quick access to a fun network of multi-use trails for hiking and mountain biking along with classic, red rock, sport climbing less than 10 minutes from Snow Canyon.
 The trails lead to a jaw-dropping overlook above St. George and Ivins.
-Dog friendly trails, close proximity to town and stunning rock formations make this a must see spot on your Greater Zion trip.
+Dog-friendly trails, close proximity to town and stunning rock formations make this a must-see spot on your Greater Zion trip.

 TripAdvisor® Traveler Rating

-Rating: 4.5 4.5 704 reviews
+Rating: 4.5 4.5 706 reviews

 Phone